apache/apisix-ingress-controller/docs/en/latest/practices/how-to-access-Apache-APISIX-Prometheus-Metrics-on-k8s.md

 Observability (monitoring functionality) has always played an essential role in system maintenance.
 A sound monitoring system can help engineers quickly understand the status of services running in production environments and locate problems or give early warning of anomalies when they occur.

-Prometheus is a leading open-source project focused on metrics and alerting that has changed the way the world does monitoring and observability.
-And Apache APISIX has enhanced its support for Prometheus Metrics in recent releases, adding a new feature for use in conjunction with the `public-api` plugin.
-This article will introduce how to configure `public-api` to protect Prometheus to collect Apache APISIX 's Metrics data.
-For more information, see Prometheus's official [website](https://prometheus.io/).
+*Prometheus* is a leading open-source project focused on metrics and alerting that has changed the way the world does monitoring and observability.
+APISIX has been used with the `public-api` plugin to enhance security in recent versions.
+For more information, see *Prometheus*'s official [website](https://prometheus.io/).

 ## Initial Knowledge about `public-api`